chzylee/MoraleBot/README.md

 # Morning-River Bot

 Peaceful as a morning river, and graceful as a Big Mac cruising thru yo mama's intestines, Morning-River bestows joy upon its companions through morale-boosting humour.
+He lives in the Insidious guild chat, but he can be added to other rooms.

 ## How to use